Urban Health Program

 Our college's efforts to recruit and retain students from underrepresented groups goes hand in hand with our drive to eliminate health disparities and advance health equity.

-Urban health program
+Urban health program Heading link

 Our mission is clear

-The mission of the UIC College of Nursing Urban Health Program (UHP) is to recruit and retain through graduation students groups who are underrepresented in nursing, specifically African Americans, Latinos and Native Americans.
+The mission of the UIC College of Nursing Urban Health Program (UHP) is to recruit and retain through graduation student groups who are underrepresented in nursing, specifically African Americans, Latinos and Native Americans.
 The UHP seeks to expand educational and research opportunities for these populations at all academic levels (including pre-college) in order to develop underrepresented minority healthcare professionals, faculty and researchers with the goals of eliminating health disparities and advancing health equity.

 We are committed to: